 Make sure the MEPD time frame has expired.
 MEPD specialists have 45 days to complete applications for individuals over age 65.
 For individuals under age 65 whose disability has not yet been determined by the Social Security Administration (SSA), MEPD specialists have 90 days.

-Contact the administrative assistant (AA) for the appropriate Management Team leader.
-Do not communicate with anyone other than the Aa.
+Contact the administrative assistant for the appropriate Management Team leader.
+Do not communicate with anyone other than the administrative assistant.

 3330 STAR+PLUS Members Requesting an Upgrade to the STAR+PLUS Home and Community Based Services Program